Set up a PyRIT development environment on your local machine.

 Running Jupyter Notebooks¶

-You can create a Jupyter kernel by first installing ipykernel:
+You can create a Jupyter kernel using:

 uv run ipython kernel install --user --env VIRTUAL_ENV $(pwd)/.venv --name=pyrit-devStart the server using